4.1 Basic Rules of Combat

 Example of Bracing

 Bramli the Bulwark is being charged by Orcs.
-She takes a movement action to charge at them and uses her other action to brace.
+She takes a movement action to move to a bottleneck and uses her other action to brace.

-Bramli’s health DC is 3+, so taking the brace action improves it to a 2+ until the start of his next turn.
+Bramli’s health DC is 3+, so taking the brace action improves it to a 2+ until the start of her next turn.

 DEFEND